SAP-archive/cloud-s4-sdk-pipeline/doc/pipeline/build-tools.md

 </dependency>
 ```

-### JavaScript / NPM
+### JavaScript / npm

-The project has to use NPM and include a package.json in the root directory.
+The project has to use npm and include a `package.json` in the root directory.
-In the pipeline stages, specific scripts in the package.json are called to build the project or run tests.
+In the pipeline stages, specific scripts in the `package.json` are called to build the project or run tests.
 Furthermore, the pipeline expects reports, such as test results, to be written into certain folders.
 These stage specific requirements are documented below.